After decades of being closed from parts of the world, La Habana, Cuba, holds a mystery for many tourists who are now flooding its streets.

 El Capitolio, or Cuba’s National Capital Building, is one of the most visited sites in the capital of Cuba.

-The neoclassical building was built in 1929 in Havana’s center until it underwent restoration for the last eight years.
+The neoclassical building was built in 1929 in Havana’s center until it underwent restoration over the last eight years.
 And just recently, it reopened as the seat of Cuba’s National Assembly.

 The Cuban building’s dome is designed to suit the country’s tropical weather.
 Visitors are allowed to tour the El Capitol in groups of 15 every week, from Tuesday to Sunday.